rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 Sets a new priority array for a given token.

-*The priority array is a non-sequential list of `uint16`s, where the lowest value is considered highest  priority.Value `0` of a priority is a special case equivalent to unitialized.Requirements:  - The caller must own the token or be approved to manage the token&#39;s resources  - `tokenId` must exist.  - The length of `priorities` must be equal the length of the active resources array.Emits a {ResourcePrioritySet} event.*
+*The priority array is a non-sequential list of `uint16`s, where the lowest value is considered highest  priority.Value `0` of a priority is a special case equivalent to unitialized.Requirements:  - The caller must own the token or be approved to manage the token&#39;s assets  - `tokenId` must exist.  - The length of `priorities` must be equal the length of the active assets array.Emits a {AssetPrioritySet} event.*

 #### Parameters